Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 You’re guaranteed spectacular mountain vistas while you cruise across the cerulean water.
 You can buy individual tickets for the Maligne Lake Cruise, but for the best deal consider purchasing the Banff Jasper Collective’s Banff Explorer Pass that includes the Banff Gondola and the Icefields Experience.

-We enjoyed Pursuit’s Classic Cruise tour to Spirit Island, but honestly felt very rushed with only 15 minutes on the island.
-Their Premium Cruise gives at extra 15 minutes of time on Spirit Island.
+We enjoyed Pursuit’s Classic Cruise tour to Spirit Island, but honestly, we felt very rushed with only 15 minutes on the island.
+Their Premium Cruise, which is the last cruise of the day, gives an extra 15 minutes on Spirit Island, though as there is only one cruise per day it books up very fast.

 Maligne Lake Camping